 Okay.
 Pushing the 'war' metaphor a little strongly there, game, but—

-The action takes place in a world that makes the Game Grid from Tron seem like a bustling metropolis - a huge empty void with occasional random logos rolling around it.
-If you haven't read the manual, there is no possible way to understand what you're meant to be doing.
+The action takes place in a world that makes the Game Grid from Tron seem like a bustling metropolis—a huge empty void with occasional random logos rolling around it.
+If you haven't read the manual, there's no possible way to understand what you're meant to be doing.
 If you have, it's actually slightly more confusing.
-Forbes Corporate Warrior is one of those games which would actually have been better off embracing the fact that nobody in their right mind could possibly enjoy this concept and just pull a Chex Quest or something with dollar signs.
+Forbes Corporate Warrior is one of those games which would actually have been better off embracing the fact that nobody in their right mind could possibly enjoy this concept and just pull a Chex Quest with dollar signs.
 There's some dignity in that degree of laziness.

 But no. Instead, it really, really wants to try and implement some kind of business element.
 For starters, as it said, cash is your health.
 Everything you do drains your health, from firing to moving around what can jokingly be called 'the map'.
 This is littered with competitors, who have to be blasted, and new markets to be seized, all of which are a bit difficult when your eyes are rolling fast enough that if you could stick it in a motor, you could light up Paris for a week.
 Maybe a month.